 Rosaria: There is a high demand for data scientists in the employment market and yet data science is still not part of the traditional education system.
 People often have to learn skills themselves, sign up for online courses, and read the literature.
 Which books would you recommend to people who are wanting to learn new skills?
 You’re also writing your own book.
 Aren’t you?

 Dennis: I very much like your book, Rosaria, about Codeless Deep Learning.
 It’s easy to understand and very useful.
 But yes, I just started writing my own book with the title “KNIME Solutions for Real World Applications“.
 It is a compilation of real world cases solved with KNIME together with other tools.
 I also read blog articles regularly to keep up to date.
 For example the journals Towards Data Science, Low Code for Advanced Data Science on Medium, and everything that can be applied in data science.

+Note.
 Dennis Ganzaroli was Community Contributor of the Month in April 2021.
 In this program, KNIME recognizes community members who are doing unique and interesting things with KNIME software or sharing useful data science tips and tricks.
 Dennis was recognized for his blog articles, in which he shares experiences and best practices for analyzing data using KNIME software.

 See more community members in the Contributor of the Month - Hall of Fame 2020/2021.